Cars24

-CARS24 is an Indian multinational online used car marketplace headquartered in Gurgaon.
+Cars24 is an Indian multinational online used car marketplace headquartered in Gurgaon.
 The company is considered among the four major organised players in the used car segment in India.

 History

-CARS24 was founded in 2015 by Vikram Chopra, Mehul Agrawal, Gajendra Jangid and Ruchit Agarwal as a platform to buy and sell used cars.
-In 2021, the company expanded its operations internationally in several countries, including the United Arab Emirates, Thailand and Australia.
+Cars24 was founded in 2015 by Vikram Chopra, Mehul Agrawal, Gajendra Jangid, and Ruchit Agarwal.
+The company was an online platform enabling car owners to sell used vehicles through a digital process involving inspections and price discovery.
+In 2021, the company expanded its operations internationally to the United Arab Emirates, Thailand and Australia..

-The CARS24 platform facilitates the transaction and has an offline presence.
-Apart from selling used cars, the company's services include paperwork such as transferring the car to the name of the new owner which enables end-to-end transactions and offers an online auction platform to businesses looking to sell their pre-owned cars.
+The Cars24 platform facilitates the transaction and has an offline presence.
+Apart from selling used cars, the company's services include paperwork such as transferring the car to the name of the new owner which enables end-to-end transactions, and offers an online auction platform to businesses looking to sell their pre-owned cars.
 In 2019, the company started offering verified used cars where the company offered a buyback guarantee on the vehicles verified by inspection.

 The company operates 202 branches across 73 cities in India as of 2019.
 Apart from its own branches, the company has a tie-up with more than 10,000 channel partners across 230 cities in India.
 The company touched 150,000 annual car sales in 2019.